 According to French law, refugees obtain a long-term resident status from the moment they are granted asylum.
-It is possible at the moment of the renewal of this permit to be issued ipso jure permanent resident status.
-This permanent residence permit is only issued if the third-country national can prove his or her proficiency of the French language, and if her or his presence is not a threat to the public order.
+At the first renewal, they may ipso jure be issued permanent resident status.
+This requires however proving their proficiency in French, and their presence must not be a threat to the public order.

-The threat to the public order is assessed in practice through the potential criminal sentences pronounced against a third-country national.
+The threat to the public order is assessed in practice through the potential criminal sentences passed against the third-country national.
 No systematic discrimination against specific nationalities has been reported in this regard.
-The difficulty encountered to benefit from this status is more likely to be linked to a lack of information.
+The difficulty encountered to benefit from this status is more likely linked to a lack of information.
 As mentioned in the law, this status has to be claimed.
 Ipso jure has to be interpreted as the fact it cannot be denied if a third-country national, complying with the conditions listed by legal provisions, asks for it.
-Prefectures, at the moment of the renewal of the first residence permit, do not automatically indicate to refugees they can be issued such a document.
+Prefectures, at the renewal of the first residence permit, do not automatically indicate to refugees they can be issued such a document.